foreverfl/vscode/docs/csharp/intellicode.md

 ## Whole line suggestions

-**Scenario 1**: When grey-text is shown, press `kbstyle(Tab)` to accept the prediction (suggestion).
+**Scenario 1**: When grey-text is shown, press `Tab` to accept the prediction (suggestion).

 ![Press Tab to accept prediction](images/intellicode/accept-prediction.gif)

-**Scenario 2**: When grey-text is shown along with the IntelliSense list, press `kbstyle(Tab)` to accept the IntelliSense list selection, then `kbstyle(Tab)` again to accept the rest of the multi-token prediction.
+**Scenario 2**: When grey-text is shown along with the IntelliSense list, press `Tab` to accept the IntelliSense list selection, then `Tab` again to accept the rest of the multi-token prediction.
 In this scenario, you can use the IntelliSense list selection to steer the multi-token prediction offered by IntelliCode.

 ![Use list selection to steer multi-choice prediction](images/intellicode/multi-token-prediction.gif)

-Additionally, if the model is suggesting that a string should exist, but does not have a suggestion for the string, pressing `kbstyle(Tab)` places the cursor into the empty string, making it easier for you to complete your line of code.
+Additionally, if the model is suggesting that a string should exist, but does not have a suggestion for the string, pressing `Tab` places the cursor into the empty string, making it easier for you to complete your line of code.

 This model makes predictions on what you'll type next based on a rich knowledge of what you have coded so far, which includes:

-* Variable names and positions
+- Variable names and positions
-* Libraries you're using
+- Libraries you're using
-* Functions in nearby code
+- Functions in nearby code
-* The IntelliSense list
+- The IntelliSense list

 ## Starred suggestions